A story about belonging for children and families.

 Professional Development

-Groups of parents, students and teachers can arrange professional development sessions focused on the Where Do I Belong story, with sensory processing ideas and activities, curriculum links, early childhood and upper primary activities and ideas linked to the story.
+Groups of parents, student teachers and schools can arrange professional development sessions focused on the Where Do I Belong story, with sensory processing ideas and activities, curriculum links, early childhood and upper primary activities and ideas linked to the story.
 These sessions provide practical strategies for both home and school environments.
+Please contact Renie for further details.